martimdLima/dotfiles/README.md

+# Dotfiles Repository

-# This is a repository for all my dotfiles and other assorted configuration files
+This is a repository for all my dotfiles and other assorted configuration files